rohan-paul/Awesome-JavaScript-Interviews/Redux/README.md

 ## An example of How data and state flows in Redux

 Basically in React the `setState()` method is the initial and final step for changing the state and re-rendering the component.
 But with Redux this state changing will have to go through 5 / 6 different steps before state change can happen.
-Here's an example
+Here's an example.
+All these because in Redux all the application's state lives in one immutable state-tree called store.
+That store is at the fundamental level is a simple javascript object.
+And the reason its called **immutable** is because one does not simply modify the state tree.
+What we do is, we distribute action. **State is read-only**: The state cannot be changed directly by the view or any other process (maybe as a result of network callback or some other event).
+In order to change the state, you must express your intent by emitting an action.
+An action is a plain object describing your intent, and it contains a type property and some other data.
+Actions can be logged and later replayed which makes it good for debugging and testing purpose.

 ### 1> User types in an input box.

 ### 2> That calls an action-creator to get a well-formed action.
+Action-Creator is just a function and creates an object.

+Object goes to the reducer, which in turn is just a function that takes an object.
+And what comes out of it is also just an object.

 ### 3> The action then is dispatched to Redux - Redux then inserts that action to a Root-reducer.